Home » DIY » How to deal with rusted paint cans

 Do you have a great tip for storing paint?
 If so, please leave it in a comment below.

-How about using some of that old paint to make your own DIY Chalky Paint Primer?
-The best part about making your own primer, means that your first topcoat will go on perfectly because you've already used THAT color as a primer!
-It's a win/win!
+How about using some old paint to make your DIY Chalky Paint Primer?
+The best part about making your own primer is that your first topcoat will go on perfectly because you’ve already used that color as a primer!
+It’s a win/win!

 gail